chpolste/flottplot/README.UI.md

 ## checkboxes

-    checkboxes(name, options)
+    checkboxes(name, options, [notChecked])

-Display a checkbox for each option in options (given by a dictionary `{ "display name": "substitution-name", ... }`).
+Display a checkbox for each option in options (given as a dictionary `{ "display name": "substitution value", ... }` or a list `["box1", "box2", ...]`).
+A list of substitution values can be given as the `notChecked` argument, these checkboxes will not be activated when the flottplot instance is started.

-A plot with a substitution pattern containing `{name:arg}` will only be shown if the checkbox corresponding to `arg` is checked (`arg` must refer to the substitution name).
+A plot with the substitution pattern containing `{name:arg}` will only be shown if the checkbox corresponding to `arg` is checked (`arg` must refer to the substitution value).

 ## collapsable